andrewshostak/result-service/README.md

     participant ResultService as result-service
     participant Fotmob as fotmob-api
-    CloudTasks->>+ResultService: Sends a request to check match result ResultService->>+Fotmob: Sends a request to get match details Fotmob-->>-ResultService: Returns a match
+    CloudTasks->>+ResultService: Sends a request to check match result ResultService->>+Fotmob: Sends a request with date
-    ResultService->>ResultService: Updates external match data
+    Fotmob-->>-ResultService: Returns all matches for the date ResultService->>ResultService: Finds a match in the response by id ResultService->>ResultService: Updates external match data
     alt match is not yet ended
         ResultService->>CloudTasks: Creates a new task to check result with backoff